konradsopala/devrel-notebook/DevrelLife/DevrelLifeTips.md

 - You need an event strategy and plan to execute (so as not to waste your attendance at the event)
 - Using too many tools in remote job environment is not a good idea
 - **Fly less, write more**
+- Whenever you fly to another city tweet that you're there and ready to go out for a coffee to network